Lacrosse Equipment Requirements

 Q: When is Lacrosse played?

 A: Lacrosse is traditionally a spring sport, and our recreation season starts in early February and will last until late April.
 There are opportunities to play Lacrosse tournaments and attend camps over the summer months.
-In the fall, we rest from August through September.
 In October, we always play a short 5 or 6 week “Fall Ball” season culminating in a 7 v 7 tournament in Destin.

 Q: How can I learn more about Lacrosse?